 The government would pay the entire provident fund contribution of those who earn less than ₹15,000 per month in companies that employ up to 100 people, where 90% draw salaries of less than ₹15,000 per month support to eligible companies extended to for another three months.

-In order to provide more take home salary for employees and to give relief to employers in payment of PF,.
-For the next three months, all other private sector employers will need to pay only 10% contribution as against the 12%.
+In order to provide more take-home salary for employees and to give relief to employers in payment of PF,.
+For the next three months, all other private-sector employers will need to pay only a 10% contribution as against the 12%.

 C) Features of package for NBFCs, MFI and Housing Finance Companies

-Rs 30,000 crore special liquidity scheme where government will buy investment grade debt papers (and not only high quality papers) of NBFCs, HFCs and MFIs.
-These securities will be fully guaranteed by Government of India.
-This is with the intention that these NBFCs - which do not have high quality debt papers, can then support the MSMEs dependent on them.
+Rs 30,000 crore special liquidity scheme where the government will buy investment-grade debt papers (and not only high-quality papers) of NBFCs, HFCs, and MFIs.
+These securities will be fully guaranteed by the Government of India.
+This is with the intention that these NBFCs - which do not have high-quality debt papers, can then support the MSMEs dependent on them.

-Rs 45,000 liquidity infusion through partial guarantee scheme.
+Rs 45,000 liquidity infusion through a partial guarantee scheme.
 Will cover commercial papers and borrowings.
-First 20 percent loss will be borne by guarantor - GOI.
-Double AA rated paper and unrated papers will all be eligible.
+First, 20 percent loss will be borne by the guarantor - GOI.
+Double AA-rated paper and unrated papers will all be eligible.

 D) Features of Package for Electricity Distribution Companies

 For distribution companies facing unprecedented cash flow problems and are unable to pay electricity generation companies, a one-time emergency liquidity infusion of Rs 90,000 crore via PFC and REC is being provided.
-This will be a state issued guarantee and rebate will be provided to those distribution companies that pass benefit to end customers.
+This will be a state-issued guarantee and a rebate will be provided to those distribution companies that pass benefit to end customers.